z12zt0/react-page/README.md

-This is my sipmle personal site with different projects and ways to contact me
+This is my simple personal site with different projects and ways to contact me

 All the projects are made with React JS